How long is purdah before an election

 In the United Kingdom, for example, the duration of purdah is not set by law but is typically observed for a period of four to six weeks leading up to an election.
 This allows for a fair and impartial electoral process, as it means that the government and public authorities must refrain from making any major decisions or announcements that could potentially influence the outcome of the election.

-See also How long is a serial number
+See also How long is little hope

 During purdah, there are certain restrictions in place to ensure that the election remains free and fair.
 For example, government ministers are usually advised to suspend any official visits or announcements that could be seen as politically biased.
 Public resources and facilities may also not be used for campaign purposes during this time.